 More students are killed while getting on or off a school bus each year than are killed as passengers inside of a school bus.
 As a result, knowing what to do before, during, and after loading or unloading students is critical.
 This section will give you specific procedures to help you avoid unsafe conditions which could result in injuries and fatalities during and after loading and unloading students.
+You will be required to demonstrate the procedures of off-loading passengers during the road test.
 The information in this section is intended to provide a broad overview, but is not a definitive set of actions.
 It is imperative that you learn and obey the state laws and regulations governing loading/unloading operations in your state.